-36. Guideline 3 of the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space encourages operators to avoid collisions during the system's launch phase.
-In implementing this guideline, launch vehicle operators are expected to plan launch windows to avoid potential conjunctions with orbital objects.
+35. Launch vehicle operators are encouraged to avoid collisions during the system's launch phase and are expected to plan launch windows to avoid potential conjunctions with orbital objects.
 Some launch vehicle operators adjust launch times by screening for collisions with the International Space Station; a few of them also screen for collisions with functioning spacecraft.
-Some conjunction assessment organizations offer pre-launch collision avoidance screening services to assist launch vehicle operators in performing screenings and adjusting launch times.
-However, there are several gaps in this process.
+Some conjunction assessment organizations offer prelaunch collision avoidance screening services to assist launch vehicle operators in performing screenings and adjusting launch times.
+However, there are gaps in this process.

-37. For example, there are no common standards to represent planned orbital insertion phase trajectories (i.e., before injection of all payloads into final orbits) and associated uncertainties for use in conjunction assessment analysis as described above.
+36. For example, there are no common standards to represent planned orbital insertion phase trajectories (i.e., before injection of all payloads into final orbits) and associated uncertainties for use in conjunction assessment analysis as described above.
 There is also no common practice for performing conjunction assessment analysis during the actual orbital insertion phase (until initial orbital insertion of all payloads).
 Even with the capability to perform conjunction assessment, the ability to adjust launch trajectories is limited by launch vehicle design and technology, and cannot be addressed by a guideline.
 Precise orbital insertion is often limited by fundamental technical constraints.
 Further technical research and development would be required to address this gap.